fvitello/pleiadi-doc/docs/quickstart/index.rst

  #SBATCH --partition=debug

  cd /path/to/my_working_directory
- module load intel_xe_2020_update4
+ module load gcc-11.2.0 openmpi-4.1.2/gcc-11.2.0

  export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK
- srun ./my_MPI_OpenMP_executable
+ mpirun -np 36 ./my_MPI_OpenMP_executable

  exit 0

-In this case, Slurm will allocate ``--ntasks = --nodes x --ntasks-per-node = 2 x 36 = 72`` tasks on 2 nodes, and 2 CPUs for each task.
+In this case, Slurm will allocate ``--ntasks = --nodes x --ntasks-per-node = 2 x 18 = 36`` tasks on 2 nodes, and 2 CPUs for each task.
 In this way, the computation assigned to each MPI process will be further parallelized on 2 OpenMP threads.

 GPU parallel job